aws-samples/shopfloor-connectivity/docs/core/target-configuration.md

 Additional epoch timestamp values can be added to the data used for the transformation by setting the [TemplateEpochTimestamp](#templateepochtimestamp) property to true,

+For targets where the data does not require specific output format, the data is serialized as [JSON data](../sfc-data-format.md#sfc-output-data-schemas).

 **Type**: String

 ---